 Underlying Causes of OCD

-The underlying causes of OCD are complex and almost certainly multifactorial.
+The underlying causes of obsessive-compulsive disorder are complex and almost certainly multifactorial.

-OCD is believed to be caused by genes, environment, a history of psychiatric disorders, or emotional trauma.
-(5, 6)
+OCD is believed to be caused by any combination of the following factors:

-OCD is linked to a substantial increase in brain inflammation.
-(7)
+OCD is linked to a substantial increase in brain inflammation

 Interestingly, PET scans reveal that brain inflammation increases when people with OCD try to resist their compulsions.

-OCD is associated with the following dysfunctional levels of neurotransmitters: (8, 9, 10, 11)
+OCD is also associated with the following dysfunctional levels of neurotransmitters:

 Low levels of another important brain chemical, brain-derived neurotrophic factor (BDNF), may also be linked to OCD.

-There’s also a correlation between OCD and higher than usual levels of the stress hormone cortisol.
-(13)
+There’s also a correlation between OCD and abnormally high levels of the stress hormone cortisol

-Knowing the underlying causes of OCD can help you better understand how both drugs and natural treatments for OCD work.
+Knowing the underlying causes and correlations of OCD can help you better understand how both drugs and natural treatments for OCD work.

 Standard OCD Treatments: Drugs and Therapy